walles/loadviz/README.md

 ## TODO

-- Hide the desktop app icon from the Dock
-- Hide the desktop app from cmd-tab
+- Run (a release build!) by default on Johan's desktop
 - Make the desktop app start automatically on login
-- Run (a release build!) by default on Johan's desktop
 - Make sure the visualization doesn't start out as all-black
 - Test that `diff()` handles wrapping CPU counters correctly
 - Add test making sure that if we have more cores than the image width, at least